SleekPanther/php-magic-linking/README.md

 ##Extra Notes
 - This is a readme to demo **usage**, more detailed comments in actual code
 - **Search "454521" using `Ctrl+F` or `Cmd+F` to skip to important sections in `top.php`**
-- The nav menu is adapted from [Pure CSS Mobile-compatible Responsive Dropdown Menu](http://www.cssscript.com/pure-css-mobile-compatible-responsive-dropdown-menu/) <br>
+- The nav menu is adapted from [Pure CSS Mobile-compatible Responsive Dropdown Menu](http://www.cssscript.com/pure-css-mobile-compatible-responsive-dropdown-menu/)
 or check out [My adapted version on GitHub](https://github.com/SleekPanther/css-dropdown)

 ##Future Feature Goals